ForgeFlow/stock-rma/rma_repair/README.rst

 To create repairs from RMA lines:

 #.
-Go to a approved RMA line.
+Go to an approved RMA.
 #.
 Click on *Create Repair Order*.
 #.
 Fill the required information in the lines.
 #.
 Hit *Create Repair Orders*.